-We are committed to creating an inclusive environment where all our LGBTQI+ people can feel empowered and can progress and develop their careers with us.
-We continue our work to strengthen and promote our commitment to LGBTQI+ inclusion through our partnerships, initiatives, policies and training.
+We are committed to creating an inclusive environment where all our LGBTIQ+ people can feel empowered and can progress and develop their careers with us.
+We continue our work to strengthen and promote our commitment to LGBTIQ+ inclusion.

 We remain focused on our action plan and hope that the publication of our sexual orientation pay gap demonstrates our commitment.